arborchat/arborchat/specifications/forest.md

 - **Qualified Content**: A Content Type followed by a Content Length followed by a Blob of content.
 - **Qualified Key**: A Key Type followed by a Content Length followed by a Blob holding a public key.
 - **Qualified Signature**: A Signature Type followed by a Content Length followed by a Blob containing a signature.
-- **SchemaVersion**: A 64 bit unsigned integer representing the version of the node schema that a node uses.
+- **SchemaVersion**: A 16 bit unsigned integer representing the version of the node schema that a node uses.
 This document specifies schema version 1.
+The value 0 is reserved for future use.

 ### Common Fields